rpetrucelli/AI-Agent-Evaluator/README.md

 # LLM Data Analysis Agent with Tracing and Evaluation

 ## Project Description
-AI data analysis agent capable of querying a sales database, analyzing trends, and creating data visualizations Leverages OpenAI GPT-4o mini
+AI data analysis agent capable of querying a sales database, analyzing trends, and creating data visualizations.
+Leverages OpenAI GPT-4o mini.

-Tracing and observability is provided by Arize Phoenix, an open-source observability tool
+Tracing and observability is provided by Arize Phoenix, an open-source observability tool.

-Inspired by the DeepLearning.AI course "Evaluating AI Agents"
+Inspired by the DeepLearning.AI course "Evaluating AI Agents".

 ### LLM Agent
 The agent defined in `src/data_analysis_agent/` will call GPT-4o mini to execute one or more of the following actions: